 The power is connected using the terminal block marked J3 and the DC socket, the 0V input, usually black is put in the left hand terminal and the +VE, usually red, is put in the right hand terminal.
 The PCB has 2 1N4007 diodes to prevent damage from reverse polarity.
 The unit can be battery powered or DC PSU powered.
-When using batteries it is recommended that high capacity, AA batteries are used with an appropriate battery pack with leads or battery pack with a battery clip, high current capacity batteries at 6VDC are recommended.
-When using a DC PSU 6VDC to 12VDCA is recommended but when using higher voltages a heat sink may be needed to dissipate heat.
+When using batteries it is recommended that high capacity batteries are used with an appropriate battery pack with leads or battery pack with a battery clip, high current capacity batteries at 12VDC are recommended but the circuit will run from 4x AA batteries and produce a quality sound but at a lower volume.
+When using a DC PSU 6VDC to 24VDC is recommended but when using higher voltages a heat sink will be needed to dissipate heat, excessive heat will damage the I.C.
 A power switch has been added to the PCB and is marked PWR, if a switch is not needed short the appropriate PCB pads.
-When the PCB is powered the green, 3mm LED will light up and turn off when power is removed.
-The PCB can be powered from 4.5VDC to 12VDC.
+When the PCB is powered the 3mm LED will light up and turn off when power is removed.
+The PCB can be powered from 4.5VDC to 24VDC.
 When powered at a lower voltage the output power will be reduced and the sound may become distorted.
-If a high power is not needed then it is recommended that 4.5 to 6VDC is used.
+If a high power is not needed then it is recommended that 6VDC is used.
 At higher voltages and output powers more current is needed so the batteries will use power faster and the amplifier I.C. will also generate more heat which will need to be dissipated.